 What Will You Study

-Applications for postgraduate study (full-time, part-time and industry based) by research, leading to either a PhD or EngD are welcomed.
-Research in the department is grouped into four main areas, each drawing on a range of different fields.
-These areas are: Structures and Manufacturing, Micro-Nano systems, Energy, and Engineering of Microwaves, Terahertz and Light (E-MIT).
+Applications for postgraduate study (full-time, part-time and industry-based) by research, leading to a PhD are welcomed.
+Research in the department is grouped into five main areas, each drawing on a range of different fields.
+The areas are:

 You will study a range of modules as part of your course, some examples of which are listed below.